 Note: ELs are not assessed for disabilities unless there is evidence indicating a need.
-If an EL recently arrived to the United States is suspected of having a disability, but not yet identified for special education services, the EL should take the general ELP assessment.
+If an EL recently arrived to the United States is suspected of having a disability but not yet identified for special education services, please refer to state-issued guidance to determine the appropriate assessment.